JorandG/ROS_Robots/README.md

 # License

-For the section on the Widowx arm, this repository is an adaption on ROS Noetic of Interbotix's widowx_arm repository.
+For the section on the Widowx arm, this repository is an adaption on ROS Noetic of Interbotix's [Widowx repository](https://github.com/Interbotix/widowx_arm).
 Copyright for these are held by others, as reflected in the commit history for the original files.